vstinner/vstinner.github.io/content/locale-bugfixes.rst

 :slug: locale-bugfixes-python3
 :authors: Victor Stinner

-This article describes a few locales bugs that I fixed in Python 3 since 2012 (Python 3.3) and 2018 (Python 3.7):
+This article describes a few locales bugs that I fixed in Python 3 between 2012 (Python 3.3) and 2018 (Python 3.7):

 * Support non-ASCII decimal point and thousands separator